wildenthal/ardanlabs-service/README.md

 ## Environment Variables

-The following environment variables are used in the Dockerfile to configure the application:
+The following environment variables are used to configure the application:

 - `READ_TIMEOUT`: The maximum duration for reading the entire request, including the body.
 Default is `5s`.
 - `WRITE_TIMEOUT`: The maximum duration before timing out writes of the response.
 Default is `10s`.